don970/SuperSploit-Framework/README.md

 * `add <VAR> <VAL>` : Add a custom variable to the active database.
 * `set <VAR> <VAL>` : Set a specific variable value (e.g., `R_HOST`, `L_PORT`).
 * `show [TARGET]`   : Show dynamic variables, aliases, or exploit details.
-* `use <CAT> <IDX>` : Select an exploit, payload, or target by index.
+* `use <CAT> <IDX>` : Select an exploit or payload by index.
-* `search <CAT>`    : Search the database for exploits, payloads, or targets.
+* `search <CAT>`    : Search the database for exploits or payloads.

 ### [2] Execution Engine
 * `exploit`         : Execute the currently loaded exploit or payload.
-Handles Python, Bash, and C files.
+Handles Python, Bash, and C files natively.

-### [3] Network & Scanning (Native)
-* `port-scan <IP>`  : Run a native, highly-concurrent TCP port scan against a target.
-* `view-targets`    : List all currently discovered targets.
-* `import-targets`  : Import a saved target list from the database.

-### [4] OSINT & External Recon
-* `name-search`     : Generate a list of Google Dorks for a specific name across social platforms.
-* `phoneinfoga`     : Launch the verified Phoneinfoga wrapper to scan phone numbers.
-* `bettercap`       : Launch Bettercap for network manipulation (requires dpkg verification).

-### [5] Hardware & Bluetooth
-* `ducky`           : Launch the BlueDucky Bluetooth HID injection script.
-* `ranger`          : Start the Blue Ranger device tracking script.

-### [6] System & Utilities
+### [3] System & Utilities
-* `clean`           : Purge history, error logs, scan data, and passwords to reset the workspace safely.
+* `clean`           : Purge history, error logs, and temporary payload data to reset the workspace safely.
 * `all`             : Display the main help menu.

 *(Type `help <command>` inside the framework for detailed usage instructions for any specific module).*

 ---

----

 ## 🗺️ Future Roadmap

-With the recent shift toward a dependency-free, plug-and-play reconnaissance engine, SuperSploit’s development is now heavily focused on expanding its native Python capabilities.
+SuperSploit is continuously evolving to enhance its core exploitation capabilities.
 The following phases outline our path forward:

-### Phase 1: Advanced Native Network Discovery
+### Phase 1: Persistence & Workspace Isolation
-* **Raw Socket Ping Sweeping:** Developing native ICMP and ARP sweepers using raw sockets to handle local subnet host discovery entirely within Python, fully replacing Nmap's `-sn` capabilities.
-* **Asynchronous Scanning Core:** Upgrading the threaded `port-scan` module to utilize Python's `asyncio` for non-blocking, hyper-fast concurrent network mapping and banner grabbing.
+* **Relational Database Migration:** Transitioning the flat JSON configurations to a lightweight, asynchronous SQLite backend to handle complex payload configurations.
+* **Multi-Tenant Workspaces:** Implementing secure, isolated workspaces to separate targets, environment variables, and activity logs across different engagements.

-### Phase 2: Pure-Python OSINT & Ecosystem Expansion
+### Phase 2: Execution Hardening
-* **Expanded `ReconModule` API:** Extending the Abstract Base Class to support standardized OSINT modules, credential scrapers, and directory fuzzers without relying on external GitHub clones.
-* **Threat Intelligence Integrations:** Building native, API-driven modules for passive reconnaissance using services like Shodan, Censys, and WHOIS databases directly into the SuperSploit database.
+* **Payload Sandboxing:** Integrating Linux namespaces and `seccomp` profiles to strictly limit the host-level permissions of running exploits, protecting the framework's host machine.
+* **Standardized Exploit API:** Enforcing consistent `check()`, `run()`, and `cleanup()` interfaces across all attack payloads through an Abstract Base Class (ABC).

-### Phase 3: Automated Intelligence Correlation
+### Phase 3: Automated Attack Chains
-* **Service-to-Exploit Mapping:** Building a correlation engine that automatically parses the banners and open ports discovered by the native recon engine, cross-referencing them against local CVE lists to suggest viable framework exploits.
-* **Automated Attack Chains:** Allowing the framework to pipeline the output of a native discovery module directly into the execution engine for automated, zero-click testing environments.
+* **Execution Pipelining:** Allowing the framework to pipeline the output of one exploit module directly into the execution engine of another for automated, multi-stage privilege escalation environments.
+* **Dynamic Feedback Loops:** Enhancing the socket listeners to support complex interactive feedback loops from compromised devices.

-### Phase 4: Execution Hardening & Extensibility
+### Phase 4: Interface & Extensibility
-* **Payload Sandboxing:** Integrating Linux namespaces and `seccomp` profiles to strictly limit the host-level permissions of running exploits, ensuring the framework's host machine remains protected during active engagements.
+* **Dynamic Tab Completion:** Real-time auto-suggest and tab completion for active IPs, exploit paths, and CVE numbers directly within the prompt.
-* **RESTful API Wrapper:** Developing a headless API mode to allow the native recon and execution engines to be orchestrated remotely, making SuperSploit a viable backend for CI/CD security pipelines.
+* **RESTful API Wrapper:** Developing a headless API mode to allow the execution engine to be orchestrated remotely, making SuperSploit a viable backend for CI/CD security testing pipelines.

 ---

+## 👥 Credits & Authors

+* **Author (Supersploit Framework):** Donald Ford aka don970 https://github.com/don970/Supersploit-updated